 The Egyptian Cobras (Mickey Cobras) became one of the first significant gangs to move into the projects as soon as the buildings opened in 1962.
 The Cobras moved into the buildings near 45th and State/Federal then ventured southward in the 1960s.
-The Del Vikings were another group that moved into these buildings and developed a very strong presence.
+The Cobras also moved into the cluster of three buildings in the Washington Park neighborhood at 53rd and State, these buildings were: 5326, 5323 and 5322 buildings.
+The Del Vikings were another group that moved into the Robert Taylor buildings and developed a very strong presence.
 By 1966, the Black Disciples began colonizing these buildings that rivaled the Cobras.

 By 1969 issues only worsened when a nationwide law made residents only pay a percentage of their income for rent instead of a flat monthly rent rate for everyone, this allowed unemployed and barely employed residents with sketchy backgrounds the ability to move into these buildings, many of them had drug problems or gang affiliation.
 The lack of tenant screening brought more transient drug users and drug dealers into the complex that did not live there that would often stay with the underclass income tenants temporarily or permanently.
 On the other side of the coin, residents that made decent working class salaries had their rents raised which made many of them start to move out in large numbers causing vacant apartments and also more underclasses to move in, in place of them.
 All this drain led to CHA not having the funding to make repairs since residents were living there almost rent free.